Customer Testimonials

 - Hard-water scale narrowing drain lines: Years of mineral deposit from Salt Lake City's hard water gradually shrink the usable diameter of older drain pipes, making them clog far more easily.

 If a clog has already caused an active overflow, our 24/7 emergency plumbing in Salt Lake City team can respond right away.
-Schedule your drain cleaning and get peace of mind with Roto-Rooter.
+Schedule your drain cleaning and get plumbing peace of mind with Roto-Rooter.

 Frequently Asked Questions